-Both Polki and Kundan jewellery are something that speak to every woman.
+Both polki and kundan jewellery stand out in wedding jewellery.
 However, it might get a little confusing when you go out to buy jewellery, especially bridal jewellery, and you have to make decisions that bear major consequences for your wallet.
-To make life easier for you, here is a low-down on the basics of different cuts and techniques used in Kundan and Polki, which seem to be the favourite picks for this wedding season.
+To make life easier for you, here is a low-down on the basics of different cuts and techniques used in kundan and polki.

-Polki jewellery was introduced in the Mughal era, whereas Kundan jewellery is a famous Rajasthani jewellery style which pre-dates Polki.
+Polki jewellery was introduced in the Mughal era, whereas kundan jewellery is a famous Rajasthani jewellery style that pre-dates polki.

-Polki consists of unfinished and uncut natural diamonds whereas Kundan is a jewellery making technique which makes use of different types of stones – precious, semi precious or glass imitations which are later set in 24 karat gold foil.
+Polki consists of unfinished and uncut natural diamonds whereas kundan is a jewellery making technique that makes use of different types of stones – precious, semi-precious, or glass imitations which are later set in 24 karat gold foil.

-Earlier, both Polki and Kundan used 22 karat gold for the top and the base.
-But now, the jewellery base is made of gold which is is of lesser purity, like 18 karat or 16 karat and the top is made of 24 karat gold.
+Earlier, both polki and kundan used 22-karat gold for the top and the base.
+But now, the jewellery base is made of gold which is of lesser purity, like 18-karat or 16-karat and the top is made of 24-karat gold.

 Polki is mined from the earth in a natural way and is not grown in a laboratory.
 It is used in its natural shape and doesn’t need any polishing or finishing.
-Owing to its natural form and sheen, Polki is held in high esteem and is on the pricey side.
-Since the stones retain their original shape, none of them are alike, imparting a distinctiveness that makes each piece unique.
+Owing to its natural form and sheen, polki is held in high esteem and is on the expensive side.
+Since the stones retain their original shape, they are not alike, imparting a distinctiveness that makes each piece unique.

 The usage of artificial stones makes kundan less expensive.
 Also, the use of gold in designing kundan jewellery is optional, which increases its affordability factor immensely.

 Related: Is That Huge Polki Set A Good Idea?
 7 Questions You Should Ask Before Buying Bridal Jewellery